Skip to main content

 Do first

 Submit to principal of the public school the child would otherwise attend based on residence.
-Deadline: before initiating home schooling.
+Deadline: before the child's attendance at school would otherwise be required, or at the time of withdrawal.

 More details